G. I. Taylor: Later life

 Taylor continued his research after the war, serving on the Aeronautical Research Committee and working on the development of supersonic aircraft.
 Though he officially retired in 1952, he continued research for the next twenty years, concentrating on problems that could be attacked using simple equipment.
 This led to such advances as a method for measuring the second coefficient of viscosity.
 Taylor devised an incompressible liquid with separated gas bubbles suspended in it.
 The dissipation of the gas in the liquid during expansion was a consequence of the shear viscosity of the liquid.
 Thus the bulk viscosity could easily be calculated.

 His other late work included the longitudinal dispersion in flow in tubes, movement through porous surfaces, and the dynamics of thin sheets of liquids.

 Between the ages of 78 and 83, Taylor wrote six papers on electrohydrodynamics.
 In this work he returned to his interest in electrical activity in thunderstorms, as jets of conducting liquid motivated by electrical fields.
 The cone from which such jets are observed is called the Taylor cone, after him.
 He went on to publish two more papers, on additional topics, in 1971 and 1973.
 In 1972 D. H. MIchael read Taylor's paper, on making holes in a thin sheet of liquid, at the 13th International Conferences for Theoretical and Applied Mechanics in Moscow.
 Taylor had suffered a stroke and could not attend.
 He had presented at every one of the previous conferences.

 Aspects of Taylor's life often found expression in his work.
 His over-riding interest in the movement of air and water, and by extension his studies of the movement of unicellular marine creatures and of weather, were related to his lifelong love of sailing.
 In the 1930s he invented the 'CQR' anchor, which was both stronger and more manageable than any in use, and which was used for all sorts of small craft including seaplanes.

 Personal life

 Taylor married Grace Stephanie Frances Ravenhill, a school teacher in 1925.
-They stayed together until Stephanie's death in 1965.
+They stayed together until Stephanie's death in 1967.
 Taylor suffered a severe stroke in 1972 which effectively put an end to his work.
 He died in Cambridge in 1975.
+He is buried in the churchyard of St Edward King and Martyr, Cambridge.